 Many people might only associate a healthy lifestyle with diet and exercise.
 While these are two of the largest pillars of health, recent studies suggest that a sense of community is vital to living a long and healthy life.

 The Blue Zones is an organisation that focusses on communities across the world that live the longest.
 They suggest that having a strong community is one of the biggest influencers for longevity1.
-This backed up by research showing the strong connection between health, longevity and social connections2.

 How does this relate to hearing loss, you might ask?
 Hearing is an important factor in our ability to participate in social settings.
 We use our hearing to understand and interpret the world around us.
 When our hearing begins to deteriorate, we slowly become disconnected from our surroundings.